 Causes of Symptoms

-JAW MUSCLE TIGHTNESS - in the form of increased resting tonus, the background tension that is maintained by muscles, is responsible for most of the symptoms in TMJ disorders.
-Muscles can undergo pain from over-working, such as following athletic performances, and theoretically they could be over-worked in some people by nocturnal bruxism during times of extreme stress; but the jaw muscles in chronic TMJ disorders are not overworked or tired, they are tense and tight.
-They have excessive tonus, because they cannot fully relax.
+JAW MUSCLE TIGHTNESS - in the form of increased resting tonus, the background tension that is maintained by muscles, is responsible for most of the symptoms.
+Muscles can undergo pain from over-working, such as following athletic performances; but the jaw muscles in chronic TMJ disorders are not overworked or tired, they are tense and tight.
+They hold excessive tonus, because they cannot fully relax.
+The problem is a high ratio of tonus to maximal strength.
+Effective treatment can either lower the tonus (relaxation) or increase the maximal strength (exercise).

 Chronically increased muscle tonus produces pain, because sustained compression prevents resting circulation from removing the waste products from all areas of the capillary beds.
 These capillary beds function like big sponges.
 The heart can easily pump new blood into them, but it cannot easily suck the old blood out of them.
 In most areas of the body, the removal of waste products from the capillary beds is assisted by functional forces, which alternately compress and release the veins, which have one-way valves that turn the compression and release process into a pumping action.
 Agonists and antagonists alternate firing so each group can relax between firings to allow inflow of new blood (post-exercise hyperemia).
 However, we no longer chew hard enough to provide sufficient functional circulation to keep our jaw muscles healthy; therefore modern jaw muscle health relies on low resting tonus to maintain circulation in the capillary beds.
 Normally muscles maintain a resting tonus in the form of a light contraction that is about one percent of a muscle’s maximal voluntary contractile force.
-A tonus of two or three percent of maximal voluntary force can prevent adequate drainage, leading to accumulation of waste products and pain.
+Increasing that tonus can prevent adequate drainage, leading to accumulation of waste products and pain.

 Causes of jaw muscle tightness (hypertonus) include:

-STRAINED BITES cause jaw muscle tightening by restricting the mandibular range of motion.
-Patients sometimes feel like their arm is in a box, and the walls of the box are the teeth.
+STRAINED BITES cause jaw muscle tightening by restricting the mandibular range of motion, like an arm stuck in a box where it cannot fully extend.
 Reactions to the restriction vary.
-Aggressive people fight against it.
-Their muscles become hyperactive and push on the box to try to achieve more freedom of movement (strong bruxism which limits facial height increases).
-Passive people accept the restriction.
-Their muscles become hypoactive and undergo atrophy, simply living in the box rather than fighting it, which usually results in facial height elongation.
+More aggressive people usually push against the walls of the box to try to achieve more freedom of movement (strong bruxism which reduces facial height).
+Their muscles become hyperactive and undergo hypertrophy.
+More passive people usually accept the restriction.
+Their muscles become hypoactive and undergo atrophy, simply living in the box rather than fighting it, which enables the eruption forces built into the growth pattern to increase facial height.

 CENTRAL NERVOUS SYSTEM STRESS increases tightness in all the body's muscles; but it has an especially powerful effect on TMJ disorders because of the size discrepancy between the jaw opening and jaw closing muscles.
-In most of the body, bones rest between equal sized muscles pulling in opposite directions; therefore increasing overall resting muscle tensions does not move the bones, - it just holds them more tightly.
-However, in the jaw system, the closing muscles dwarf the opening muscles, so increasing the body's overall resting muscle tonus holds the mandible further closed.
-The tooth contacts can trigger reflex jaw muscle firing, sometimes resulting in a full clench.
-For that reason, a period of increased central nervous system stress often precedes jaw muscle symptoms.
+In most of the body, bones rest between equal sized muscles pulling in opposite directions; so increasing overall resting muscle tonus does not move the bones, - it just holds them more tightly.
+However, in the jaw system, the closing muscles dwarf the opening muscles, so increased overall resting muscle tonus holds the mandible further closed.
+It may even hold the mandible closed far enough to create tooth contacts that trigger forceful jaw closing in a chewing reflex, sometimes in a full clench.

-NOCTURNAL BRUXISM - clenching and grinding during sleep, has long been considered a cause of TMJ disorders; but there is no evidence for that, and there is good evidence against it.
+NOCTURNAL BRUXISM - clenching and grinding during sleep, has long been considered a cause of TMJ disorders; but there is no evidence for that.
+It is not more forceful or frequent in people with TMJ disorders.
 Nocturnal bruxism is a by-product of normal sleep, when the sleeping brain sends firing signals to the motor root of the jaw muscles, usually during transitions between sleep stages following increases in sympathetic activity, heart rate, and suprahyoid muscle tonus.
-It is not more frequent in TMJ disorder patients, and its frequency decreases during childhood and adolescence, when the frequency of TMJ disorders increases.
-Nocturnal bruxism increases with stress, and it can certainly work the muscles, but it only harms them when it works them against an exercise template that is unstable or displaced.
-Oral appliances can enable the jaw system to better withstand bruxism, and deep relaxation can reduce it, but nothing can stop or prevent it.
+It is not more frequent in TMJ disorder patients, and its frequency decreases during childhood and adolescence, while the frequency of TMJ disorders increases.
+Nocturnal bruxism certainly increases with stress, and it can forcefully work the muscles, but it only harms them when it works them against an exercise template that is unstable or displaced.
+The jaw system was designed for extreme exercise on an unstrained exercise template.
+Oral appliances can provide an ideal exercise template for absorbing the forces of nocturnal bruxism without damaging the components of the jaw system.

-POSTURAL MUSCLE TIGHTNESS can cause jaw muscle tightness, just as jaw muscle tightness can cause postural muscle tightness; because the temporal muscles are postural muscles, and the jaw closing muscles are members of the myofascial chain running up and down the front of the body.
+POSTURAL MUSCLE TIGHTNESS can cause jaw muscle tightness, just as jaw muscle tightness can cause postural muscle tightness; because the temporal muscles are postural muscles, and the jaw closing muscles form the top of the myofascial chain running up and down the front of the body.

 CONTRACTURE - After muscle tightness has persisted for long enough, the muscle fibers shorten anatomically in a process called contracture.
 They lose some of their resting length.
 If your jaw muscles are in contracture, and you fall asleep in a chair, your jaw will not hang open very far.
 Instead, it may be held so close that your teeth are touching, or even clenched.
 Treating contracture requires forceful myofascial release.

 WHIPLASH is certainly one cause of disk dislocation and other TMJ injuries.
 Before head rests became universal on car seats, the damage to TMJs in whiplash was thought to be due to overextension of the head.
-Now that rear end collisions still cause TMJ damage, it is apparent that the cause of the TMJ damage in whiplash is the sudden forward movement of the head causing a free floating mandible to strike the back of the TMJ like the clanger in a bell.
+Now that rear end collisions still cause TMJ damage, it is apparent that the cause of the TMJ damage in whiplash is the sudden forward movement of the head causing a free floating mandible to strike the back of the TMJ like the clanger in a bell, which can dislocate the articular disk.
 If the victim sees the impact coming, the teeth will be clenched tightly together at the time of impact; and the injury is more likely to result in damage to the teeth than to the TMJs.

 SYMPTOM GENERATING CYCLES - occur when the inflammation from cellular damage at the articular surface of the TMJ triggers reflex tightening of the vertically aligned jaw closing muscles, which increases the pressure on the TMJ, which causes more cellular damage at its articular surface.
 In these situations, anything that breaks up the cycle - including a Botox injection or almost any kind of oral appliance - even a new injury - can provide at least short term relief.
 Middle age naturally breaks up the cycle by diminishing muscle reactivity and thereby also the reflex tightening of the jaw muscles in response to inflammation at the articular surfaces.

-LOSS OF ADAPTIVE CAPACITY can also function as a trigger that seems like a cause, when a strained facial growth pattern due to a bite that slowly and progressively displaces the mandible exists without causing symptoms for many years, until a period of increased stress or another cause of reduced adaptive capacity leaves the body unable to withstand the strain and permits tissue damage that results in clinical symptoms.
+LOSS OF ADAPTIVE CAPACITY can also function as a trigger that seems like a cause, when a strained facial growth pattern due to a bite that slowly and progressively displaces the mandible exists without causing symptoms for many years, until a period of reduced adaptive capacity leaves the body unable to withstand the strain and permits tissue damage that results in clinical symptoms.
 Restoring adaptive capacity may or may not eliminate the symptoms.

-ARTHRITIS - is often listed as a cause of TMJ disorder pain, but normal "wear and tear" arthritis is simply a reflection of bony changes that occurred in the TMJ some time ago, as part of an adaptive process in which the TMJ fully healed.
-After the inflammatory phase is resolved, that TMJ no longer causes symptoms.
-Systemic arthritis conditions (like rheumatoid) can attack a TMJ; in which case the damaged TMJ becomes inflamed and should be treated protectively like TMJs that have become inflamed due to injury or disk dislocation.
+ARTHRITIS - is often listed as a cause of TMJ disorder pain, but normal "wear and tear" arthritis (osteoarthritis) is simply a reflection of bony changes that occurred in the TMJ some time ago, as part of an adaptive process in which the TMJ healed; therefore the diagnosis is meaningless clinically.
+If the TMJ is no longer inflamed, it is no longer causing symptoms.
+There are some systemic arthritis conditions (like rheumatoid) that can attack a TMJ at any age; causing inflammation which should be treated like TMJs that have become inflamed due to injury or disk dislocation.

-CENTRAL SENSITIZATION - occurs in a pain pathway after a long period of chronic stimulation has caused sprouting of nerve endings at both ends of the pathway (the brain and the area of injury).
-In evolution, this nerve sprouting helped us deal with acute injuries, because sensitizing the pain pathway associated with the injury made people act more carefully with the injured part while it healed.
-Today, in chronic injuries, the pain pathway can become so sensitized that even normal physiologic stimuli can trigger it, producing pain without any apparent cause.
-We learned about this from phantom limb pain.
-In treating central sensitization, therapy that is solely directed at the periphery, like orthopedics, may only provide limited relief; unless combined with centrally acting modalities such as anti-depressants, cognitive behavioral therapy, cannabis, meditation, or even just time.
+CENTRAL SENSITIZATION - occurs in a pain pathway after a long period of stimulation has caused sprouting of nerve endings at both ends of the pathway (the brain and the area of injury).
+In evolution, this nerve sprouting helped us deal with acute injuries, because sensitizing the pain pathway associated with an injury made people act more carefully with the injured part while it healed.
+However, when the injury does not heal, the pain pathway can become so sensitized that even normal physiologic stimuli can trigger it, producing pain without any apparent cause, as seen in phantom limb pain.
+When treating central sensitization, therapy that is solely directed at the periphery, like orthopedics, may only provide limited relief; unless combined with centrally acting modalities such as anti-depressants, cognitive behavioral therapy, cannabis, meditation, or even just time.
 Central sensitization is often associated with endocrine abnormalities, persistent elevation of sympathetic tone, fibromyalgia, chronic headache, and idiopathic dental pain.